From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Preliminaries and context

-The terms ``knowledge'' and ``narration'' were chosen because of a semantic interpretation of Santa Fe processes, discussed in \citep{Debowski11b, Debowski21, Debowski21b}.
+The terms ``knowledge'' and ``narration'' were chosen because of a semantic interpretation of Santa Fe processes, discussed by \citet{Debowski11b, Debowski21, Debowski21b}.
 We may interpret that pairs $(K_t,Z_{K_t})$ are statements that describe bits of sequence $(Z_k)_{k\in\mathbb{N}}$ in an arbitrary order but in a non-contradictory way.
 Namely, if statements $(k,Z_k)$ and $(k',Z_{k'})$ describe the same bit $(k=k')$ then they assert the same value $(Z_k=Z_{k'})$.
 Thus, we may interpret that sequence $(Z_k)_{k\in\mathbb{N}}$ expresses some unbounded immutable general knowledge which is only partially accessed and described in finite texts.

-Contrary to intuitions about complex structures, Hilberg's law arises also in highly simplified settings of Santa Fe processes.
+Contrary to intuitions about complex structures, Hilberg's law arises also in the highly simplified setting of Santa Fe processes.
 In particular, it suffices to assume that narration $(K_t)_{t\in\mathbb{Z}}$ is an IID source with the Zipf distribution (\ref{Zipf}) and knowledge $(Z_k)_{k\in\mathbb{N}}$ is a sequence of independent fair coin flips, independent of narration $(K_t)_{t\in\mathbb{Z}}$.
-Under these conditions, we obtain Heaps' law (\ref{Heaps}) and Hilberg's law (\ref{Hilberg}) with $\beta=1/\alpha$ \citep{Debowski11b,Debowski21}.
+Under these conditions, process $(X_t)_{t\in\mathbb{Z}}$ is exchangeable and we obtain Heaps' law (\ref{Heaps}) and Hilberg's law (\ref{Hilberg}) with $\beta_V=\beta_H=1/\alpha_Z$, similar results having been obtained by \citet{Debowski11b,Debowski21}.

-\emph{Neural scaling.} The universal power-law behavior of information measures, when applied to natural big data, can be further confirmed by experiments with large foundation models---language or multimodal models in particular, developed in the beginning of 2020's \citep{DevlinOther19, RadfordOther19, BrownOther20, ThoppilanOther22, ChowderryOther22}.
-These advanced statistical models build upon deep neural networks \citep{BengioLeCunHinton21}, word embeddings \citep{MikolovOther13}, and the transformer architecture \citep{VaswaniOther17}.
-Foundation models can be regarded as a game-changer in the research of language and cognition, as they allow to test probabilistic hypotheses about human language on an unprecedented scale and detail \citep{FutrellMahowald25, FutrellHahn25}.

-A particularly salient empirical finding is that the predictive performance of these models improves with scale in a power-law fashion.
-The neural scaling law characterizes how the loss function of a foundation model---typically measured by the cross entropy rate on a test dataset---decreases as training data $t$, model size $n$, and compute $c$ increase \citep{KaplanOther20, HenighanOther2020, HernandezOther21, HoffmannOther22, PearceSong24, LiOther25}.
-Simplifying particular empirical observations and ignoring complex interactions between $t$, $n$, and $c$, this power-law relationship can be approximated as